okyeron/OMX-27/Build.md

 The OLED display sits on a regular header (not flush like the Teensy)> the display should be close to level with the keyplate (the OLED glass will be about 0.5-1mm higher than the keyplate).

-I suggest using a section of the header plastic you removed from the Teensy headers as a spacer.
-Glue or tape a 1x4 chunk of the header plastic to the back of the OLED pcb and this will keep it level and support it.
+__TIP:__ I suggest using a section of the header plastic you removed from the Teensy headers as a spacer to hold up the other side of the OLED PCB.
+Glue or tape a 1x4 chunk of the header plastic to the back of the OLED pcb and this will keep it level and support it while you solder (and after).

 Trim the headers on the top side of the OLED if you're worried about something shorting there.